Keurig Dr Pepper to create 50 jobs with opening of Co Kildare plant

 The company behind Dr Pepper and 7Up is to create 50 jobs in Co Kildare after confirming plans to take over Lidl’s former distribution centre in Newbridge.

-Keurig Dr Pepper, which has a portfolio of more than 125 brands that also includes Snapple, Peet’s Coffee, Canada Dry and Sunkist, said it is to open a manufacturing facility later this year, news of which was first revealed in The Irish Times.
+Keurig Dr Pepper, which has a portfolio of more than 125 brands that also includes Snapple, Peet’s Coffee, Canada Dry and Sunkist, said it would open a manufacturing facility later this year.

 The 33,000 sq ft facility will serve as a second manufacturing source for the company’s beverage concentrate business in North America.
 It currently has a just one site in St Louis, Missouri that operates as the sole source of concentrate for the group.